A Doubly Robust Framework for Addressing Outcome-Dependent Selection Bias in Multi-Cohort EHR Studies: Methods

-To estimate cohort-specific selection models, we use selection propensity estimation techniques from \citet{kundu2024framework}, including Pseudolikelihood (PL) \citep{chen2020doubly}, Simplex Regression (SR) \citep{beesley2022statistical}, Post Stratification (PS) \citep{holt1979post}, and Calibration (CL) \citep{wu2003optimal}, extended to multi-cohort contexts and denoted by JPL, JSR, JPS, and JCL.
+To estimate cohort-specific selection models, we use selection propensity estimation techniques from \citet{kundu2024framework}, including Pseudolikelihood (PL) \citep{chen2020doubly}, Simplex Regression (SR) \citep{beesley2022statistical}, Post-Stratification (PS) \citep{holt1979post}, and Calibration (CL) \citep{wu2003optimal}, extended to multi-cohort contexts and denoted by JPL, JSR, JPS, and JCL.
 The first two methods rely on access to individual-level data on selection variables from an external probability sample representing the target population, while the latter two rely on summary-level statistics of the selection variables.
-In our data analysis in Section \ref{sec:data}, our target population of interest is the adult US population $(\text{Age}\geq 18)$, hence NHANES (National Health and Nutrition Examination Survey) data is an excellent choice for using as an external probability sample.
+In our data analysis in Section \ref{sec:data}, our target population of interest is the 2018 adult US population $(\text{Age}\geq 18)$.
+This definition aligns with our use of the NHANES (National Health and Nutrition Examination Survey) 2017-18 data as an individual-level external probability sample, which provides representative data on the selection variables for this population.
 NHANES is a complex multi-stage survey that provides a representative sample of the U.S. civilian, non-institutionalized population.
 It includes extensive data on health and nutrition, physical examinations, laboratory tests, demographic and socioeconomic information, and responses to health-related questionnaires.
+For summary level statistics we used SEER (Surveillance, Epidemiology, and End Results), the U.S. Census, and the CDC (Centers for Disease Control).
+These external data sources are depicted in Figure \ref{fig:popumulti}.\\